 Shenmue 3 release date – When is it coming out?

-Deep Silver has announced that it will be partnering with YS Net to publish Shenmue 3 upon its release in the second half of 2018.
+Deep Silver has announced that it will be partnering with YS Net to publish Shenmue 3 upon its release in 2019.
 This deal applies exclusively to the PS4 and PC versions of Shenmue 3, which will see a physical and digital release next year.

 Related: Best PS4 Games